Nisichawayasihk Cree Nation: Governance and population

 Nisichawayasihk Cree Nation is governed by an elected chief and council.
 Elections are held pursuant to NCN's own democratic election code.
-The last election in Nelson House was in August 2018.
-The Chief is currently Marcel Moody, a former Councillor.

 About 3,000 members of the NCN live in Nelson House and the remaining 2,100 off the reserve lands.
 Until 2005, the community of South Indian Lake on the shores of Southern Indian Lake was also part of the NCN.
 In December 2005, this community of about 1,100 persons separated from the Nisichawayasihk Cree Nation to form the O-Pipon-Na-Piwin Cree Nation.

 With a population of approximately 5,200, the NCN is a large and widespread community.
 Nelson House consists of eleven areas, which are known to the residents as Westwood, School Road, Hillside, Dogpoint, R.C.
-Point, Little R.C.
+Point (Named after the Roman Catholic church in the area), Little R.C.
 Point, New Area, Hart's Point, Michelle Point, Bay Road and Moore's Bay.

-Like most of rural Canada where the population is sparse, there is no local infrastructure for water and sewage treatment.
-Rural residents in Canada must use private wells or take water from a lake or river and have their own septic tank.
+Drinking water is drawn from Footprint Lake, treated, and delivered by pipe to about 50% of the community (primarily those who live closer to the main community) with the remainder of residents serviced by five water trucks.

+The nursing station, elementary school, teacherages and the Three Rivers Store use water delivery trucks and a piped system to obtain treated water.

 Hydroelectric development and impacts

 During the 1960s and 1970s, the Government of Manitoba and Manitoba Hydro began the Nelson River Hydroelectric Project, centered on the Churchill and Nelson rivers.
 The project included the Churchill River Diversion, which directly affected Nisichawayasihk members living at Nelson House and at South Indian Lake.
 Consequently, large areas of traditional hunting, fishing and trapping lands were flooded.
 The people of South Indian Lake were forcibly relocated to their current location.

-The Nisichawayasihk Cree Nation (NCN) is a signatory to the Northern Flood Agreement (NFA) between Canada (the federal government), Manitoba Hydro, the Province of Manitoba and several First Nations Communities.
+The Nisichawayasihk Cree Nation (NCN) is a signatory to the Northern Flood Agreement (NFA) between Canada (the federal government), Manitoba Hydro, the province of Manitoba and several First Nations Communities.
 In 1996, NCN signed an NFA Implementation Agreement.
 Using settlement proceeds paid pursuant to this implementation agreement, NCN purchased the Mystery Lake Motor Hotel in the nearby city of Thompson.
 In 2006, the NCN signed a Project Development Agreement with Manitoba Hydro regarding the Wuskwatim hydroelectric project on the Burntwood River, about 30 km from Nelson House.
 Wuskwatim generates about 200 MW of electricity.
 The NCN was involved in the construction of the project and, as a partner in the project, will receive a share of the future revenues.
 This arrangement is the first of its kind in Manitoba.

 In 2006, the Atoskiwin Training and Employment Centre (ATEC) opened its doors in Nelson House.
 ATEC is also a Manitoba first.
 It trains NCN members and other aboriginals for northern hydro projects and other job opportunities.